Debashish-12/Universal-IC-Tester/README.md

 Universal IC Tester for Analog and Digital ICs

-This project implements a Universal IC Tester using an Arduino UNO.
+This project presents a low-cost, portable IC tester using an Arduino UNO to validate both digital logic ICs and analog ICs.
+The system checks the functionality of common ICs such as logic gates (NAND, NOR, AND, OR, XOR, XNOR) and analog devices like the LM741 Op-Amp, BJT, and JFET, providing quick verification for education, R&D, and troubleshooting.

+Project Video

+Demonstration: Watch Here (replace with your video link)

+Key Features

-It can test both digital logic ICs (AND, OR, NAND, NOR, XOR, XNOR) and analog ICs (Op-Amps like LM741, BJT, JFET) to check if they are working properly.
+Tests both digital ICs (7400, 7402, 7408, 7432, 7486, 747266) and analog ICs (LM741 Op-Amp, BJT, JFET).

-Features

-Tests basic digital logic ICs: 7400 (NAND), 7402 (NOR), 7408 (AND), 7432 (OR), 7486 (XOR), 747266 (XNOR).

-Tests analog ICs: LM741 Op-Amp, BJT, JFET.

-LED indicators show pass/fail results.
+LED indicators show pass/fail results instantly.

-Serial Monitor output for detailed test results.
+Serial Monitor output provides detailed test results.

-Simple, low-cost, and portable design.
+Portable, low-cost, and easy to use for students and engineers.

+System Overview

+Hardware Setup

+Arduino UNO as the controller.

+LEDs and resistors for visual indication.

+Breadboard and jumper wires for quick prototyping.

+IC Testing Method

+For digital ICs, Arduino applies all possible input combinations and compares outputs with truth tables.

+For analog ICs, Arduino measures Op-Amp output voltages via analog pins and validates threshold values.

+Result Indication

+Green LED lights up if the IC works correctly.

+Serial Monitor displays detailed pass/fail outputs for each test.

-Components Used
+Hardware Used

 Arduino UNO